Setting up for success

 Make it a family affair.
 If you have a dog, make sure you're keeping up with walks, and involve the whole family.
 Walk around the soccer field as you're cheering the kids on.
 Make quality kid-time active too.
 Toss a ball or Frisbee, hop on your bikes, or walk to the corner store.
 You'll meet your fitness goals, and set an example for your kids that you take your own health as seriously as you take theirs.

 Find fit friends.
 People who socialize with fit folks are more likely to be fit themselves.
 If your friends aren't fit-minded, be the leader.
 Suggest fit activities for a get together, or incorporate fitness into other outings.
-For example, if it's an option, walk or bike to and from the brunch gathering.
+For example, if it's an option, walk or bike to and from a brunch gathering.

 Focus on health.
 The biggest fitness benefits are realized when people go from being completely sedentary to doing just 15 to 20 minutes of activity daily.
 Even if you don't lose a single pound, your health will improve if you move more!